mdhaney/mac-setup/README.md

 - installs ansible
 - creates a 'brew' group and installs homebrew
 - adjusts permissions so any user added to the brew group will be able to manage homebrew (all users can use brew packages, just not install or update)
-- clones the repo and runs Ansible for the current user
+- clones the repo and runs config.sh

+## Update config
+Whenever you want to update, just run config.sh.
+It will pull the latest changes from Git and apply any new configuration to the current user.
+Each time it runs, it will prompt for the sudo password up front, as well as the vault password (see Security section).

 ## Creating users
 Use the *System Preferences - Users and Groups* pane to create users as usual, then login as the new user and follow the wizard to configure iCloud, etc.  Once completed, in a terminal do the following: